rackerlabs/docs-cloud-monitoring/api-docs/common-gs/samples/configure-raxmon.rst

 client configuration file.

-Complete the following steps to configure the client with your credentials and the URLs for Rackspace Monitoring and the Rackspace Identity service.
+Complete the following steps to configure the client with your credentials and the URLs for Rackspace Monitoring and the Identity service.

 #.
 If you do not already have your API key, follow the
    instructions in :ref:`Get your credentials <get-credentials>`